 Goals for 2020:

 - Work with CVNP staff to create a better monitoring schedule for pond.
 In April, measure the depth and oxygen levels.
-Gage when to introduce Tilapia.
+Gauge when to introduce Tilapia.

 - Monitor tilapia through the summer, and implement the recommended monitoring schedule for pond health.
 Create a longer term strategy for introducing fish, and improving the overall health of the pond.